 There are lots of reasons that may stop you getting a mortgage including:

-If you remortgage with a different lender, the process is much the same as when you take out a new mortgage.
-You’ll need to make your full mortgage application, the lender will assess your affordability and a mortgage valuation will be carried out on the property and legal work will need to be undertaken.
+If you remortgage with a different lender, you’ll need to make a full mortgage application, the lender will assess your affordability and a mortgage valuation will be carried out on the property and legal work will need to be undertaken.

-As a general guide as to what you can afford to borrow, most mortgage lenders will lend up to 4 to 4.5 times your salary.
-Use this mortgage calculator to get an idea of how much you may be able to borrow.
+As a general guide as to what you can afford to borrow, most mortgage lenders will lend up to 5 times your salary.
+Use our how much can I borrow calculator to get an idea of how much you may be able to borrow based on your income.

 After you’ve had an offer accepted on a property and applied for a mortgage, it can typically take from two to four weeks to get a mortgage approved.
 However, it can take longer.
 For more information, read our guide on How long does it take to get a mortgage?

 Generally speaking, no. Most lenders like to see that you’ve been with your employer for a reasonable amount of time, and other lenders may turn you down if you’re still in your probationary period.
 If changing jobs during a mortgage application is something you’re considering you should speak to a mortgage broker first to find out how it may affect you.
-For more information, read our guide on How to make a successful mortgage application.
+For more information, read our guide to getting a mortgage with a new job.

 Life insurance isn’t mandatory for a mortgage but it can give financial security to your loved ones if you die while still having a mortgage to pay off.
 Find our more about life insurance options when taking out a mortgage.